 Knot’s intelligent systems-level approach to assessment and management helped Oregon State Parks and Recreation find new ways to balance increasing visitor demand with natural preservation at the state’s beloved Smith Rock.

 The Knot assessment means higher proficiency for the Parks Department as it faces the challenge of managing demand for the unique natural wonder — guaranteeing a quality visitor experience and sustainable management of native ecosystems.
-Knot’s customized approach resulted in a tool that is easily implemented by the client and exceeded the client’s goal of finding new ways to balance visitor demand with natural preservation.
-Such a program ensures that many generations to come will share in the wonder of this uniquely Oregon natural attraction.
+Knot’s customized approach resulted in a tool easily implemented by the client and exceeded the client’s goal of finding new ways to balance visitor demand with natural preservation.
+Such a program ensures that many generations will share in the wonder of this uniquely Oregon natural attraction.